suresh37/Dummy-Remote-Repo/README.md

 # Dummy-Remote-Repo
-For Learning Git The By Practicing
+For Learning Git By Practicing
 And A Dummy Repository For Hacktober Fest